warlordwinter/startup/wnotes.md

 }
 ```

 15. What are React Hooks used for?
+Hooks are used to modify the state of a component.
+They handle the state.
+They also handle the lifeclyce of events.

 16. What is the useEffect hook used for?
+This is used to watch the lifecycle component.
+If I click a button it will rerun the program.
+Basically anytime something is changed(vars,code,etc) the useEffect will update the render.

 17. What does this code do?
 ```javascript
 export default function App() {